awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Allows or denies permission for the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html), or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations only when an [AWS services integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) calls the operation on the user's behalf\.
 This policy condition doesn't allow the user to call these grant operations directly\.

 The following example key policy statement uses the `kms:GrantIsForAWSResource` condition key\.
-It allows AWS services that are integrated with AWS KMS, such as Amazon EBS, to create grants on this CMK on behalf of the specified user\.
+It allows AWS services that are integrated with AWS KMS, such as Amazon EBS, to create grants on this KMS key on behalf of the specified principal\.

 ```
 {